jquinby/ambient_weather_curses/README.md

 You'll also notice that I'm not using any of the ambient-specific python packages; this is also by design.
 OpenAI only knows about the packages up to 2021, so the code it produced was out of date.

+The data updates every 30 seconds.
+CTRL-C to quit.

 ![screenshot](screenshot.png)